stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 ```powershell
 ssh-keygen -t rsa -b 4096 -C "USERNAME" -f $HOME/.ssh/azure_vm
 ```
-You will be prompted to provide a passphrase, if you can keep it empty.If it runs successfully, you will get an identification file(azure_vm) and a public key file (azure_vm.pub).
-Of course, you can change to different names, intead of using azure_vm here.
+You will be prompted to provide a passphrase, but you can keep it empty.
+If it runs successfully, you will get a private file(azure_vm) and a public key file (azure_vm.pub).
+Of course, you can change it to different file names intead of using _azurevm_ here.

 ## Create VM
 You can run the following command to create a VM with the ssh key file you created above.
 You can specify the VM name and admin username through changing the capitalized `VM-NAME` and `USERANME`, respectivley.